tomatolog/manticore/doc/sphinx.rst

-Note that the original contents of the fields are notstored in the Sphinx index.
+Note that the original contents of the fields are **not** stored in the Sphinx index.
 The text that you send to Sphinx gets processed, and a full-text index (a special data structure that enables quick searches for a keyword) gets built from that text.
 But the original text contents are then simply discarded.
 Sphinx assumes that you store those contents elsewhere anyway.